Lost and found dogs

 - Checking to see if the dog is wearing any form of identification that will enable you to return him directly to his owner

-- If the dog doesn’t have a tag, contact the Community Wardens straight away on 07884 492324, they will arrange to collect the dog from you, after investigating ownership of the dog
+- If the dog doesn’t have a tag, call 07512 089777 straight away; someone will arrange to collect the dog from you, after investigating ownership.

 Failing to hand in a stray dog may make you liable to allegations of theft.